 Addiction isn’t one thing people can shove under the rug.
 The remnants of addiction often stay with them for the rest of their life.
 To help users find happiness and purpose in their lives, aftercare programs offer relapse prevention classes, life skills, and other essential tools for a successful life after treatment.

 At Lighthouse Recovery Institute, we believe in offering customized drug addiction treatment programs.
-We look at each application on a case-by-case basis to cater to whatever your needs are to get better and walk towards recovery.
+We look at each application on a case-by-case basis to cater to your needs to get better and walk towards recovery.
 From detoxification programs to group meetings and more, everyone in our team is committed to helping you win the battle of addiction.
 We also partner with AA and NA local meetings to promote group meetings after recovery.